xremap/xremap/doc/running_as_system_service.md

 Ensure module for creating output devices is loaded.
 See instructions elsewhere.

-Other things might be needed, because these instructions are fairly new.

 ### Pro

 - It's the most secure way to run `xremap`.
-- `xremap` is started automatically when your computer boots, and restarts if it fails.
+- `xremap` is started automatically when your computer boots, and restarts xremap if it fails.

 ### Con

 - A drawback is that the same config file is used for all users.
 - The config file is inconvenient to modify because it's owned by the xremap user.
 - If you launch programs from xremap they will run as the `xremap` user.
-Not your own normal user, except for GNOME desktop, see below.
+Not your own normal user.
+Except if you use the `socket` feature, see below.
-- If you want to use application-specific remappings it's only possible on GNOME, see below.
+- If you want to use application-specific remappings it's only possible with the `socket` feature, see below.

 ## Create a system user named xremap